washbz250/TrumpetUtility/README.md

 README
 -----------
-This is a Trumpet Utility (as obvious by title) app designed by Zachary Washburn.
-It will be used as a Cordova Android app and released to the Amazon App Store and possibly Google Play.
+Trumpet Utility is an app designed to assist trumpet players and provide a basic reference to many needed things (scales, notes, etc.).
+TrumpetUtility is built using HTML5, CSS3, and Javascript, but it is meant to be compiled with Cordova and used on Android devices.
+The Holo Theme came from https://github.com/zmyaro/holo-web, so use that if you wish to use the Android theme in your HTML pages.

 What is this repository for?
 ============================
-* A Cordova Android app's assets
+* TrumpetUtility HTML/CSS/JS files and assets
 * Version 1.0

 How do I get set up?
 ====================
-To run this app you need to compile it to Android/Build the app with Cordova and the Android Studio.
-Otherwise, you can view the assets in a web browser to see the layout of the pages and such
+If you would like to see this app in action, you can email washbz250@gmail.com for the compiled APK file to install on an Android device.
+Otherwise, you may clone the repo and view the web pages in a web browser to check if they work.

 Contribution guidelines
 ========================
 If you would like to contribute, please email Zach Washburn at washbz250@gmail.com to tell what you will do.
-He will then reply with either a "go ahead" or a reason why he wants the idea changed/not used.
 If you have any questions/comments/concerns, use the same email to contact.

 Who do I talk to?
 =================